-• Notify the school nurse and Principal of the child's allergies.

-- Provide written medical documentation and instructions as directed by a physician including completion of the Individual Epinephrine Emergency Action Plan. - Provide a small photo of the child to be attached to the EEAP. - Deliver/provide physician ordered medications in proper containers to the school nurse on or before the first day of school. - Work with the school team to develop a plan that accommodates the child's needs throughout the school, including in the classroom, cafeteria, during field trips and on the bus. - Parent/Guardian is responsible for sharing all allergy information including a copy of the EEAP with all before and after school programs/activities and with the transportation department. - Participate in developing an Individual Health Care Plan or Section 504 plan with the school nurse and school psychologist/guidance counselor as necessary. - Notify the school nurse of any changes in the EEAP including emergency contact phone numbers. - Provide a list of foods and ingredients to avoid for those students with food allergies. - Educate their child in the self-management of their food allergy including:

-Safe and unsafe foods Strategies to avoid exposure to their allergens Symptoms of an allergic reaction How and when to tell an adult about an allergy related problem

-How to read food labels (age appropriate)

-- Provide safe snacks (to be kept in the classroom at the elementary level) for classroom parties and other special events. - Provide safe meals from home, if possible.
-This is the safest option for a child with life-threatening food allergies. - Obtain a medical alert bracelet/necklace and encourage your child to wear it at all times. - Provide the school nurse with annual updates on you child's allergy status. - Work with the food services director and building cafeteria staff to ensure that a safe school meal option is selected if the student will eat food prepared by the school. - Sign release to share information with staff pertaining to LTA and to post information if appropriate. - Make a plan with the school nurse as to when the student would be responsible enough to carry his or her own Epi-Pen auto injector. - Provide the school nurse with the licensed provider's statement if student no longer has allergies.
+- 1. Notify the school nurse, Principal, and WeyCare Site coordinator, if necessary, of the child's allergies. - 2.
+Provide written medical documentation and instructions as directed by a physician including completion of the Individual Healthcare Plan. - 3.
+Provide a small photo, if possible of the child to be attached to the IHCP.

+- 4. Deliver/provide physician ordered medications in properly labeled pharmacy containers to the school nurse on or before the first day of school. - 5.
+Work with the school team to develop a plan that accommodates the child's needs throughout the school, including in the classroom, cafeteria, during field trips and on the bus. - 6.
+Parent/Guardian is responsible for sharing all allergy information including a copy of the IHCP with all before and after school programs/activities and with the transportation department. - 7.
+Participate in developing an Individual Health Care Plan and/or Section 504 plan with the school team as necessary. - 8.
+Notify the school nurse of any changes in the IHCP including emergency contact phone numbers. - 9.
+Parents/Guardians shall read The Allergen Alert Notification: Policy# JLDD-N letter (in classroom teachers responsibilities # 7), sent home when food is being used, and inform the School Team of any safety issues. - 10.
+Educate their child in the self-management of their food allergy including: - Safe and unsafe foods - Strategies to avoid exposure to their allergens - Symptoms of an allergic reaction - How and when to tell an adult about an allergy related problem - How to read food labels (age appropriate) - 11.
+Obtain a medical alert bracelet/necklace and encourage your child to wear it at all times. - 12.
+Provide the school nurse with annual updates on your child's allergy status. - 13.
+Work with the food services director and building cafeteria staff to ensure that a safe school meal option is selected if the student will eat food prepared by the school. - 14.
+Sign release to share information with staff pertaining to LTA and to post information if appropriate. - 15.
+Provide the school nurse with the licensed provider's statement if student no longer has allergies. - 16.
+Provide medical documentation to the school team supporting the students right to carry his/her own epinephrine auto injector and the choice to do so.